Variables with Exponents

 |y3||=||yyy||= y3-2 = y1 = y|

-OR, you could have done it like this:
+OR, we could have done it like this:

 |y3||= y3y-2 = y3-2 = y1 = y|

-So ... just subtract the exponents of the variables you are dividing by!
+So ... just subtract the exponents of the variables we are dividing by!

 Here is a bigger demonstration, involving several variables: